 Some have taken to calling this the "Name and Shame" approach, and it has already acted as a powerful deterrent for companies that reduce or fail to pay remuneration without reason, violate child labor laws, and more.
 The full name of the employer, their address, social credit code, name of the legal representative, and more will all be published.

-Expanding into China can be Challenging.
+Expanding into China Is Challenging.
 Rely on an Experienced Expansion Partner.

 It's important for businesses operating in China to seek local support on a city-by-city basis. it's also essential that businesses always understand the resident status of their employees, for example; rural workers attempting to work in an urban center are subject to their own distinct rules, and staying up to date can quickly become a full-time job.